unrealwork/atsd-use-cases/USVisa/README.md

 Visa Travel to America.
 Identifying Trends and Outliers with Charts, SQL and Redash
 ===================================================

 In 2015, the United States was the [second most](https://en.wikipedia.org/wiki/World_Tourism_rankings) visited country in the world.
-Where do all of these travellers come from and what are their reasons for coming to the United States?
+Where do all of these travelers come from and what are their reasons for coming to the United States?

 In this article we will analyze a dataset from [travel.state.gov](https://travel.state.gov) looking at non-immigrant visa figures from 1997 through 2015.
 This research article illustrates how publicly available data collected by government organizations can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis.
-Additionally, this article illustrates some of the capabilities of [Redash](https://redash.io/), which is an open-source data visualization tool that is integrated with Axibase TSD.
-We will walk through how to make SQL queries in ATSD and create visualizations in Redash.
+Additionally, this article illustrates some of the capabilities of [Redash](https://redash.io/), an open-source data visualization tool that is integrated with ATSD.
+We’ll walk through how to make SQL queries in ATSD and create visualizations in Redash.
 Additionally, this article contains instructions on how to install your own ATSD instance and populate it with the raw data.

 ### U.S. Visa Dataset